The 20 Best Historical Sites in Mumbai

 Designed as the Big Ben of India, the Rajabai Clock Tower is another of the most famous historical sites in Mumbai.

-This 85m tall, venetian-gothic structure was designed by a renowned British architect and commissioned by a local Indian businessman in 1869.
+This 85m tall, Venetian-Gothic structure was designed by a renowned British architect and commissioned by a local Indian businessman in 1869.
 At the time it was the tallest building in the city.

 Today it towers over the University of Mumbai and Oval Maiden as a reminder of the city’s colonial past.